“I’m Not on Call Just Because I’m Free” — How to Set Time Boundaries and Stop Being The Backup Plan

 Time boundaries protect how you choose to spend your hours, days, and energy.
 They allow you to:

-- Decline obligations that don’t align with your season or calling.
+• Decline obligations that don’t align with your season, schedule, or calling.

 5 Common Ways People Violate Time Boundaries

-- Assuming availability = obligation.
-“Well, it’s not like you’re doing anything, right?”
+1. Assuming availability = obligation.
+“Well, it’s not like you’re doing anything.”

-- Volunteering your time without consent.
-“I told them you’d help — you’re always free on Saturdays.”
+2. Volunteering your time without consent.
+“I told them you could help.
+I know you’re always free on Saturdays.”

-- Using flattery to manipulate.
-“You’re just so reliable, we really need you again.”
+3. Using flattery to manipulate.
+“I love the fact that you’re just so reliable, so we really need you again.”

-- Disrespecting your schedule.
-Showing up late, canceling last minute, or dragging things out.
+4. Disrespecting your schedule.
+Showing up significantly late, canceling super last minute, or dragging things out.

-- Punishing you for saying no. Withholding invites or giving you attitude because you didn’t make yourself available.
+5. Punishing you for saying ‘no’.
+Withholding invites, affection, or giving you attitude because you didn’t make yourself available on their timetable.

 How It Affects You When Time Boundaries Are Ignored